seigot/python-learning-journal/FinalPresentationScript.md

 First, all library data is loaded into memory before user input, and the road network graph is initialized.
 Second, the system waits for the user to enter a preferred day and closing time.
 Third, based on the user's input, the system search preferred libraries and displays up to three preferred libraries, estimated time and shortest path.
-From a graph algorithm perspective, Dijkstra’s algorithm is used to get the estimated time and shortest path to each library.
+In terms of the graph, Dijkstra’s algorithm is used to get the estimated time and shortest path to each library.

 ### Code Demo
 Next, I will briefly explain how the code works.